eaasi/user-handbook/source/guide/interface.rst

 To create a derivative :term:`object environment` for easy emulated access to an Object, use the Objects overview and navigate to the details page of the desired Object.

-Select an appropriate Base or Software environment in which to try running the Object from the list of recommended options.
+Select an appropriate Base Environment in which to try running the Object from the list of recommended options.
 The user can also always manually select an environment, out of **all** available environments (including *Remote* environments, which can be an excellent method of testing whether a node wishes to replicate an environment from another node) by clicking the "Add environment" button and searching/selecting from the provided dropdown menu.